WeblateOrg/weblate/docs/admin/install.rst

 ``SESSION_ENGINE``

-    Configure how your sessions will be stored.
-In case you keep the default database backend engine, you should schedule:
+    Configure how your sessions are stored.
+In case you keep the default engine for your database back-end, you should schedule:
     :command:`weblate clearsessions` to remove stale session data from the database.

-    If you are using Redis as cache (see :ref:`production-cache`) it is recommended to use it for sessions as well:
+    If you are using Redis as cache (see :ref:`production-cache`) it is recommended to use it for sessions too:

     .. code-block:: python